Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: CONCLUSIONS

 \section{CONCLUSIONS}

-High resolution and low noise spectra shown in this article represent reliable performance of noise repelling via feedback controls for generating optical and radio-wave frequencies.
-Helped by our system, we measured the hyperfine structure and its inside spin resonance of {\ybyso} accurately.
-Techniques we developed here will be helpful for control and diagnosis for {\ybion} spin states and their preparation required by quantum memory and transducer applications.
+The high-resolution and low-noise spectra derived using the proposed system represent reliable noise rejection performance througth feedback controls for generating optical and radio-wave frequencies.
+Using the proposed system, the HFS and spin resonances of {\ybyso} could be measured accurately.
+Techniques that we employed to obtain the sensitive spectrum of HFS are suitable for the frequency reference in the precise quantum memory experiment with {\ybion} in near future.
+The spectroscopy methods developed in this study could facilitate in the control, measurement, and preparation of {\ybion} spin states required by quantum memory and transducer applications.

-A phenomenon we have not commented is depletion of population that we observed in Raman heterodyne spectroscopy with an optical pump frequency resonant with $A_2 \leftrightarrow C_1$ in a stable lock.
-This appeared as a burning hole in the center of T({\it a}) peak in the spectrum \fref{fig:RHA}.
-We knew that the optical pump $\{A_1, A_2\} \rightarrow C_1$ causes a spin polarization toward $\{B_1, B_2 \}$, but getting more interested in how fast and completely the resonant radio-wave for $A_1 \leftrightarrow A_2$ thrusts depletions.
-We are also interested in the spin polarization between $A_1$ and $A_2$.
-This is because its transition energy is too low to resist forces toward thermal equilibrium, and the spin states hardly avoid spectral mixing in optical domain due to inhomogeneous broadening between {\cflow} and {\cfhigh}.
-However, we found some hopes from our observation; may radio-waves of spin resonances added to optical pumping be the essential way for such fine state polarizations?